lotfi8rbh/MediCall/README.md

 ## 1. Project Overview

 **MediCall** is a comprehensive software solution developed as a **Final Year Project (FYP)** for the Bachelor's degree.
-It establishes a secure, web-based platform designed to facilitate remote medical consultations between patients and certified healthcare providers.
-The core objective is to leverage digital technology to enhance accessibility, efficiency, and safety within the primary healthcare sector.
+It establishes a secure, web-based platform designed to **efficiently manage medical practices and patient appointments**.
+The core objective is to leverage digital technology to enhance the administrative workflow, scheduling, and patient record management within primary healthcare centers.

 ### 1.1 Problem Context